peterhajas/MobileNotifier/Readme.md

 Licence
 -------

 MobileNotifier is open source software and licensed under the BSD license, because I enjoy readability.
-You can read this license in the License file included with this source tree, and at the top of every file.
+You can read this license in the LICENSE file included with this source tree, and at the top of every file.

+MobileNotifier's images and graphical content are licensed under a separate license, the Creative Commons Attribution-NoDerivs 3.0 Unported License.
+Please see the included ContentLicense.md file at the root of the repository.

+Please note that all images and graphical content, unless noted otherwise, are Copyright Kyle Adams 2011.
+You can read more about the license Kyle has on his work in the ContentLicense.md file.

 Credits
 -------